Type 5 15 cm AA gun

 The Type 5 15 cm anti-aircraft gun (五式十五糎高射砲, Go-shiki jyūgo-senchi Koshahō) was a large caliber anti-aircraft gun developed by the Imperial Japanese Army during the final days of World War II.
 The Type 5 number was designated for the year the gun was accepted, 2605 in the Japanese imperial year calendar, or 1945 in the Gregorian calendar.
-It was intended to replace the earlier Type 3 12 cm AA Gun as a defense against American air raids.
+It was intended to replace the earlier Type 3 12 cm AA gun as a defense against American air raids on Japan.